datamole-ai/edvart/docs/advanced.rst

 TimeseriesReport class
 ----------------------

-This class is a special version of the `Report` class which is specifically meant to be used for analysis of time series.
+This class is a special version of the :py:class:`~edvart.report.Report` class which is specifically meant to be used for analysis of time series.

 The main differences are a different set of default sections including :py:class:`~edvart.report_sections.TimeseriesAnalysis`, which cannot be added to the normal `Report` and the assumption that analyzed data is time-indexed.